dyn20/Writeups-CTF/CrewCTF 2022/README.md

 # EzChall + EzChall Again
 *Note: I solve them after the CTF*

-While the CTF is running, I stuck in comparing password.
+While the CTF is running, I stuck in comparing passwd.
 So I cann't solve these challenges.
-I solve it after read hint in discord.
+I solve them after read hint in discord.

 Payload:
 ```